veebch/thedailygrind/README.md

 # Install

 Micropython on the Pico.
-Clone this repsitory
+Clone this repsitory onto your computer:

      git clone https://github.com/veebch/thedailygrind

-and copy the files onto the Pico.
+and copy the files onto the Pico:

      sudo ampy -p /dev/ttyACM0 put ./

- you can then recursively copy the files across.

 # Running